Content marketing is simple: It’s online material – like blogs, social media, videos, podcasts – that get people aware of your firm. That’s it.

 Now that you’ve earned a list of potential clients with your content, it’s time to move them down your marketing funnel.
-As they come to your website, you must convert them from interested readers to qualified leads for your firm.
+As they come to your website, you want to convert them from interested, casual readers to qualified leads for your firm.
 This means creating calls-to-action throughout your website using content.

 - Landing pages.
 If you purchase a paid ad for your content, it needs to go somewhere.
 Landing pages capture clicks from paid ads.
 Plus, Google smiles upon them, seeing them as indicators of relevance.
 A landing page can offer the content you created in exchange for their contact information.

 - Page-by-page calls-to-action.
 Regardless of how your potential client finds you, make sure each page on your website has a call-to-action.
 Format your CTAs to stand out from the rest of your content.
 Be direct and tell your readers exactly what you want them to do.
 For example, “Call us to schedule a consult,” or “Download our free guide.”

 - Content upgrades.
 A content upgrade is bonus content visitors can download in exchange for their email address (or other contact information).
 Upgrades include checklists, one-sheets, whitepapers, infographics, webinars, and even eBooks.

 After you implement a law firm content marketing plan, you’ll need to measure your results and revise often to keep your strategy relevant.
 If your content is working, it will generate leads that turn into clients for your firm.